 Agents

-Install, configure, publish, review, and upgrade durable workspace Agents.
+Install, configure, publish, review, and upgrade durable workspace agents.

-Built-in and custom Agents
+Built-in and custom agents

-Built-in workspace Agents include roles such as Agent Architect, Codex, Loopie, and Manus.
+Built-in workspace agents include roles such as Codex, Loopie, and Manus.
 These built-ins are not marketplace-publishable.
+Custom agents can be selected for publish and review operations when they are eligible.

 Agent modes

-Installed Agent database modes use lowercase strings:
+Installed agent database modes use lowercase strings:

 flash